-About the Learning Exchange
+About the Learning Exchange – This activity has concluded

 The COVID-19 pandemic required health systems to rapidly rethink patient journeys.
 New protocols and patient flows needed to be implemented across the health system, both for Covid and non-Covid patients.
 This included shifting care to new intermediate facilities, telehealth modalities and the home.